googlecast/CastHelloVideo-ios/README.md

 ## Setup Instructions (Without CocoaPods)
 * Get a Chromecast device and get it set up for development: https://developers.google.com/cast/docs/developers#Get_started
 * Register an application on the Developers Console [http://cast.google.com/publish](http://cast.google.com/publish "Google Cast Developer Console").
 The easiest would be to use the Styled Media Receiver option there.
 You will get an App ID when you finish registering your application.
-* Setup the project dependencies in xCode
+* Setup the project dependencies in Xcode
 * For each target you want to build, under "Build Settings", add "-ObjC" to "Other Linker Flags"
 * For each target you want to build, under "Build Phases", add the following ent ries to "Link Binary With Libraries":